Arabian Peninsula: The Arab Revolt and the foundation of Saudi Arabia

 These events were followed by the foundation of Saudi Arabia under King Abdulaziz Ibn Saud.
-After the collapse of the Emirate of Diriyah, the House of Sand regrouped and in 1824 founded the Second Saudi State, which would control most of Arabia for the next two-thirds of a century.
+After the collapse of the Emirate of Diriyah, the House of Saud regrouped and in 1824 founded the Second Saudi State, which would control most of Arabia for the next two-thirds of a century.
 Ibn Saud, after his family lost power in 1891, would establish the Third Saudi State, capturing Riyadh in 1902, and, successively subduing Al-Hasa, Jabal Shammar and Hejaz between 1913 and 1926.
 The Saudis then absorbed the Emirate of Asir, with their expansion only ending in 1934 after a war with Yemen.

 Oil reserves

 The second major development has been the discovery of vast reserves of oil in the 1930s.
 Its production brought great wealth to all countries of the region, with the exception of Yemen.

 North Yemen Civil War

 The North Yemen Civil War was fought in North Yemen between royalists of the Mutawakkilite Kingdom of Yemen and factions of the Yemen Arab Republic from 1962 to 1970.
 The war began with a coup d'état carried out by the republican leader, Abdullah as-Sallal, which dethroned the newly crowned Muhammad al-Badr and declared Yemen a republic under his presidency.
 The Imam escaped to the Saudi Arabian border and rallied popular support.

 The royalist side received support from Saudi Arabia, while the republicans were supported by Egypt and the Soviet Union.
 Both foreign irregular and conventional forces were also involved.
 The Egyptian President, Gamal Abdel Nasser, supported the republicans with as many as 70,000 troops.
 Despite several military moves and peace conferences, the war sank into a stalemate.
 Egypt's commitment to the war is considered to have been detrimental to its performance in the Six-Day War of June 1967, after which Nasser found it increasingly difficult to maintain his army's involvement and began to pull his forces out of Yemen.

 By 1970, King Faisal of Saudi Arabia recognized the republic and a truce was signed.
 Egyptian military historians refer to Egypt's role in the war in Yemen as analogous to the United States' role in the Vietnam War.